How To Turn Your Asana Data Into a Dashboard

 Asana data in Visor

-With your Asana records securely in Visor, you’ll be able to turn them into a wide variety of different views, including Table, Gantt chart, Kanban, and more.
+With your Asana records securely in Visor, you’ll be able to turn them into a wide variety of different views, including Dashboard, Table, Gantt chart, Kanban, and more.

 Asana data in a Visor Gantt